ESGF/esgf-cwt/meetings/monthly/esgf-cwt-mtg-2025-08-11.md

 Carsten:
 * working on the PID service for ESGF2
-* Question at Zach: how to deal with the STAC patches comming from the Kafka queue?
+* Question to Zach: how to deal with the STAC patches comming from the Kafka queue?

 ### 5. Next steps: